 - Extended constructed-response items

 The item set format allows for a collection of questions to be based around a single scenario and developed as a unit.
-This format is a departure from the standalone questions present in components of the UBE and the siloing of question types (multiple choice, essay, performance) into those components: the Multistate Bar Examination (MBE®), the Multistate Essay Examination (MEE®), and the Multistate Performance Test (MPT®).
+This format is a departure from the standalone questions present in the UBE components and the siloing of question types (multiple-choice, essay, performance) into those components: the Multistate Bar Examination (MBE®), the Multistate Essay Examination (MEE®), and the Multistate Performance Test (MPT®).

-An integrated format allows the NCBE to more faithfully replicate situations that newly minted lawyers will encounter at the beginning of their careers.
-To ensure that the new format faithfully reflects competency, the NCBE has been pilot-testing item sets to collect performance data and adjusting accordingly.
+An integrated format allows the NCBE to replicate situations more faithfully that newly minted lawyers will encounter at the beginning of their careers.
+To ensure that the new format faithfully reflects competency, the NCBE has been pilot-testing item sets to collect performance data and adjust accordingly.

 Timing

-The Committee has specifically recommended that “the bar exam be given as a single event at or near the point of licensure."
-In other words, candidates will take the NextGen bar exam following graduation and cannot take portions of the exam during their time in law school.
-However, jurisdictions will still have the last say as to whether or not examinees can apply for the new bar exam in their final semester.
+The committee has specifically recommended that “the bar exam be given as a single event at or near the point of licensure."
+That means you will take the NextGen bar exam following graduation and cannot take portions of the exam during your time in law school.
+However, jurisdictions will still have the last say as to whether you can apply for the new bar exam in their final semester.

-The NextGen bar exam is expected to be no longer, and perhaps shorter, than the current 12-hour, two-day exam, so long as validity and score reliability can be maintained.
+The NextGen bar exam is expected to be no longer, and perhaps shorter, than the current 12-hour, 2-day exam, so long as validity and score reliability can be maintained.

 Scoring

-The NextGen bar exam will be scored using a compensatory scoring model that is designed to holistically assess an examinee's competency by allowing areas of strength to compensate for areas of weakness.
+The NextGen bar exam will be scored using a compensatory scoring model that is designed to holistically assess your competency by allowing areas of strength to compensate for areas of weakness.

 Administration

 The NextGen bar exam will be administered biannually.
-Furthermore, the exam will be entirely computer-based and proctored at jurisdiction-managed facilities or approved testing centers.
+The exam will be entirely computer-based and proctored at jurisdiction-managed facilities or approved testing centers.

 While the NextGen bar exam will be markedly different from its predecessor, there are some notable similarities.